 -

-trading contract, also known as the pair contract.
-In version v1, there are only trading pairs forETH
+Exchangetrading contract, also known as the pair contract.
+In version v1, there are only trading pairs forETHagainstToken, and no trading pairs forTokenagainstToken.

 @payable